learn-co-curriculum/phase-0-javascript-events/README.md

 ## Conclusion

 JavaScript allows us to trigger work when it detects events.
-There are lots of events that you can handle using JavaScript.
 You set up an event handler and, when JavaScript recognizes that event, it will execute the event handler's work, which is stored in a _callback function_.

 Take a few minutes to look through the [list of common events][list] to familiarize yourself with the many many ways you can use event handling to